andero32/ticket-project/README.md

 # ticket-project
-Auto ticket purchaser in py
+Auto purchasing bot project in py using selenium for web scraping